heswithme/cpp-sim-twocrypto/python/arb_sim/param_search_results/chfusd/readme_draft.md

 Zooming into A=10–1000 and mid_fee=10–100 bps (log scale, see 3a, 3b, 3c), and further into A=50–500 (same mid_fee range, linear scale, see 4,a,b,c), we find that optimal slippage occurs near A≈100 (dark blue front on tw_slippage in image 4).
 The final heatmap scans A=40–200 with mid_fee=10–100 bps.
 Notably, we can see that MA=866 (10 min) and MA=1h introduce way more noise to the results, while Ma=1d is smooth and easier to analyze.

 5a,b,c,d contrast region of interest for MA=10min, MA=1h, MA=12h and MA=1day.
 While not free from noise, lower MA values (10min, 1h) seem to provide slightly better minimal tw_slippage, whereas higher MA values (12h, 1day) have less noise and more stable regions of lower tw_slippage.
 Notably, MA=24h (5d) enables whole region of higher-A, lower-slippage values, so we chose MA=1d as best smooting time for now (we can optimize MA with another pass later on).

+5d2 and 5d2 provide  investigation of different external fee levels (2bps and 1bps) to see if this enables more profit for LPs.
+Result: it does not really, organic voluem is key for LP net profits.

 From 5d, two candidate parameter sets emerge:
 	•	A=120, mid_fee≈35 bps